 Use case KCUC-2j: CSP KMS exporting keys to Enterprise KMS (server-to-server)

-This use case is a special case of KCUC-2b, resulting in cryptographic object atributes being sent from an KMS at a CSP to enterprise KMS .
+This use case is a special case of KCUC-2b, resulting in cryptographic object attributes being sent from KMS at a CSP to enterprise KMS .
 It is the inverse of use case KCUC-2e.

 This use case entails implications both for what is included in the exported material and how that material is protected.